Apply a theme to your typeform

-Your Typeform account includes a tool to apply themes from Typeform’s public themes library to your typeforms.
+You can apply themes from Typeform’s theme gallery to your typeforms.
 You can also design and manage your own repository of custom themes.

 A theme consists of:

-- A color palette with the color values of the four main elements of a typeform: blocks, buttons, answers and background.
+- A color palette with the color values of the main elements of a typeform: questions, answers, buttons, button text, and background.

 - A font for the text.